mradev/MRA-UI/README.md

 MRA-UI
 ==============

 A Collection of Core Graphics based UI Classes.
+All Sliders and Indicators can be set as vertical styles also.

 MRAViewSlider - Slider Class with a UIView based Cursor